laleth15/Point-Cloud-Processing/README.md

 # Point-Cloud-Processing
 In this project we will process point clouds for plane, sphere and cylinder fitting using RANSAC.
+And implement Iterative Closest Point to perform scan matching on two point clouds.

 To Run the code: